MaelAbgrall/HardwareforAI/README.md

 I do not recommand micro ITX motherboard, they are more expensive and difficult to upgrade

 ### RAM
-Ram is one important piece. *The minimum* Ram you should take is the same as your GPU: you need to put your dataset batch in the ram before sending it to the gpu.
+Ram is one important piece. *The minimum* Ram you should take is the same as your GPU: you need to put your dataset batch in the ram before sending it to the GPU.
-*The recommanded* amount of ram is the sum of the memory on your GPUs
+*The recommended* amount of ram is the sum of the memory on your GPUs

 for example:
 Titan Xp *2: (12GB effective memory)
 	- minimum: 16 GB of ram (12GB sticks doesn't exists)
-	- recommanded: 32 GB (same here, 24GB sticks does not exists)
+	- recommended: 32 GB (same here, 24GB sticks does not exists)

 Current Ram prices are crazy (there is at the moment a lawsuit against manufacturers about prices agreement between them).
 So this is understandable to not go for the 32 GB.
 You can also want to upgrade your computer later...
 Motherboard have at least 2 places to put ram, so it's always a good move to only take half of the available ram slot, in order to be able to upgrade later.